Your Step-by-Step Buying Guide

 How to Find Your Ring Size

-How to Pair a Wedding Ring
+How to Pair a Wedding Ring with a Sustainable Engagement Ring

-These should be paired with their matching band to have the best look.
+• Curved wedding bands work particularly well with fancy diamond shapes.
+These should be paired with their matching band to achieve the most attractive look.

-It is also important to factor in the width of the wedding and engagement ring.
-Having mismatched width will not sit well next to each other.
-If you have questions, book an appointment or reach out to one of our jewelry representatives.
+It's also important to factor in the width of your wedding band and engagement ring.
+If your rings’ widths are mismatched they won’t sit well next to each other.